 NetBackup 8.1.2 and later automatically collects and includes Usage reporting information in the NetBackup web UI.
-The usage report displays trends and details on the NetBackup data that is protected including data size, master server, and policy type.
+The usage report displays trends and details on the NetBackup data that is protected including data size, primary server, license type, and policy type.